 Queue mapping is defined using a comma-separated list of mapping assignments.
 The order of the mapping assignments list is important -- in cases where multiple mapping assignments are used, the Capacity Scheduler processes the mapping assignments in left-to-right order to determine which mapping assignment to use first.

-The Queue mapping assignment is defined using the yarn.scheduler.capacity.queue-mappings property in the capacity -scheduler.xml file.
 Queue mapping assignments can be defined for a user (using "u") or for a group of users (using "g").
 Each mapping assignment type is described in the following sections.

 Configure queue mapping for users and groups to specific queues